Updated SEPTEMBER 2025

 Pelorus Air Cessna 206 ZK-ENT at Nelson on 24 January 2018 |

 From the 1st of September 2014 Sounds Air doubled its weekday flights Wanganui to two flights a day.
-Southbound flights departed Wanganui for Wellington at 6.30am and 3.30pm Monday to Friday and at 4.00pm on Sunday afternoons.
+This schedule increase saw southbound flights departed Wanganui for Wellington at 6.30am and 3.30pm Monday to Friday and at 4.00pm on Sunday afternoons.
 The northbound services departed Wellington at 9.30am and 7.30pm with a 7.00pm flight on Sunday evenings.
-All the Wanganui flights connected with Sounds Air flights to and from Picton, Blenheim and Nelson both in the morning and in the evening.
+All the Wanganui morning and afternoon flights connected with Sounds Air flights to and from Picton, Blenheim and Nelson both in the morning and in the evening.
 The additional flights were not successful and the schedule was reduced to a single flight each day in early 2015.

 In January 2015 a third Cessna Grand Caravan, ZK-SAW, was added to the fleet and from the 26th of January 2015 a new Blenheim-Paraparaumu service was offered.
-Three flights a day, each weekday were scheduled with a return flight on Sundays.
+Three flights a day were scheduled each weekday with a single flight on Sundays.

-Air New Zealand's withdrawal from Westport and the Wellington-Taupō route enabled further expansion for Sounds Air.
-The company made six-year agreements with the Buller and Taupō District Councils whereby the local council guarantees the first three seats per flight.
-To service the routes the company purchased two Pilatus PC-12 aircraft.
+Air New Zealand's withdrawal from the Wellington-Westport and the Wellington-Taupō routes provided a new opportunity for Sounds Air's expansion.
+The company made six-year agreements with the Buller and Taupō District Councils whereby the local council guaranteed the first three seats per flight.
+To service the routes Sounds Air company purchased two Pilatus PC-12 aircraft.

-The first to arrive was ZK-PLS and this inaugurated air services from Westport to Wellington on the 28th of April 2015.
-Sounds Air fly between Westport and Wellington daily, except Saturdays, offering 13 return flights each week.
-Mondays and Fridays, the busiest days of the week, feature three return flights.
-On Tuesdays, Wednesdays and Thursdays there are two return flights.
-On Sundays, Sounds Air offer a late afternoon return flight.
+The first to arrive was ZK-PLS and this inaugurated air services from Westport to Wellington on the 28th of April 2015 flying SDA 988 from Wellington to Westport and the return SDA 989.
+The initial schedule saw Sounds Air fly between Westport and Wellington daily, except Saturdays, offering 13 return flights each week.
+Mondays and Fridays, the busiest days of the week, featured three return flights.
+On Tuesdays, Wednesdays and Thursdays there were two return flights.
+On Sundays, Sounds Air offered a late afternoon return flight.

 Full coverage of the launch of the Westport service can be found here: